 Cardiff was a surprise!
 Even on a rather bleary day in late March, there is a lot on offer!
-The very centre of town is completely pedestrianized and it is an easy city to explore on foot.
-It has a great mix of classic and quirky attractions.
+The city centre of Cardiff is completely pedestrianized and it is an easy city to explore on foot.
+Cardiff South Wales has a great mix of classic and quirky attractions.
 Here are 12 quirky and fun things to do in Cardiff, Wales!

 1. Fun things to do in Cardiff – Explore the Victorian Arcades

 These may have been my absolute favourite find in Cardiff, United Kingdom!
 The Victorian Arcades date back to well, Victorian times!
-There are 7 different arcades across the city.
-They arcades run parallel to Queen Street and are in between the main streets of the pedestrianized area of Cardiff.
+There are 7 different Victoria arcades across Cardiff city.
+The Victorian Arcades arcades run parallel to Queen Street and are in between the main streets of the pedestrianized area of Cardiff.

-These days the arcades are filled with loads of cute independent coffee shops, restaurants, bars, ice cream shops (more of that to come!), cool clothes shops, super quirky cool book shops – you name it they have it!
+These days the Cardiff Victorian Arcades are filled with loads of cute independent coffee shops, restaurants, bars, ice cream shops (more of that to come!), cool clothes shops, super quirky-cool book shops – you name it they have it!

 My favourite arcade was the Castle Arcade which is, of course, near the Castle!
-It was constructed between 1882 and 1889.
+The Castle Arcade Cardiff was constructed between 1882 and 1889.
 This arcade is best known for its balconies.
-The split the shops across two floors and there are large arch mirrors at either end.
+The shops are split across two floors and there are large arch mirrors at either end.